IBM/istio101/gitbook/overview/expose-service.md

 ### Expose the Guestbook app with Ingress Gateway

-    a.
-Configure the guestbook default route with the Istio Ingress Gateway.
+1. Configure the guestbook default route with the Istio Ingress Gateway.
 The `guestbook-gateway.yaml` file is in this repository (istio101) in the `workshop/plans` directory.

     ```shell
     kubectl create -f guestbook-gateway.yaml
     ```

-    b.
-Get the **EXTERNAL-IP** of the Istio Ingress Gateway.
+2. Get the **EXTERNAL-IP** of the Istio Ingress Gateway.

     ```shell
     kubectl get service istio-ingressgateway -n istio-system